 No matter if you are teaching a 5-year-old how to add, introducing geometry to teenagers or discussing World War I, learning should still progress from concrete to abstract.
 Engaging students in active learning by touching manipulative, exploring documents and conducting experiments are all ways of helping students learn in a concrete way.
 It will ultimately deepen their understanding and mastery of the concept you are teaching.

-3. Provides students with more frequent feedback.
+3. Active learning provides students with more frequent feedback.

 When students conduct science experiments they will see the result immediately (either it worked or it didn’t).
 When they play jeopardy as a class, the answer is shown and students can assess if they knew the answer or not.
 When students are told to model an addition problem using beans, the teacher can walk around and guide students who are are doing it incorrectly.
 These are just three examples of how active learning can be used in the classroom.
 Each example provides near immediate feedback to students so they can judge how they are learning and understanding.
 When students listen to a teacher explain a concept they may feel that they understand only to go home and not be able to complete the homework on their own.
 Active learning gives students opportunities to engage and practice in class so that if they get confused they can ask the teacher for help right then.